 - In addition, Title VII of the Civil Rights Act prohibits employers from discriminating against an employee because of sex stereotyping.
 In other words, employers can’t assume that female employees will be likely to be a family caregiver who will be too distracted by their kids’ learning to be able to do the job.

-- Other laws including the Age Discrimination in Employment Act and the Americans With Disabilities Act have also been included in claims against employers by employees who faced negative job consequences on the basis of their caregiving responsibilities.
+- Other laws including the Age Discrimination in Employment Act and the Americans With Disabilities Act have also been included in claims against employers by employees who faced negative job consequences based on their caregiving responsibilities.

 Ultimately, an employer has the right to fire an employee who cannot perform the essential functions of his or her job, provided that there is no way for the employer to reasonably accommodate the employee’s need for flexibility without causing undue hardship on the company.

-Jobs that require in-person service, like grocery store workers, for example, don’t really have the ability to provide flexibility, so if an employee is no longer able to go to work, it becomes much more difficult for an employee to prove he or she was wrongfully terminated.
+Jobs that require in-person service, like grocery store workers, for example, can’t provide flexibility, so if an employee is no longer able to go to work, it becomes much more difficult for an employee to prove he or she was wrongfully terminated.

 In many cases though, particularly in office settings, virtual work is possible.
 In that situation, if a person who has been very successful in the past suddenly finds it difficult to continue to work in the same way because of new caregiving responsibilities, there are times when an employer has the legal duty to accommodate the needs of that employee/caregiver.